About This Site

 -Dr. Gordon Pollard, Professor, Department of Anthropology, State University of New York, College at Plattsburg, NY.

 -Teri Raml, Field Manager, BLM, Phoenix Field Office, Phoenix, AZ.

 -Dale Wedel, Archaeology Specialist, Office of the Wyoming State Archaeologist, Laramie, WY.

 ...and some acknowledgement is in order to a couple people I've never met (though have corresponded with) but whom were important to the (eventual) creation of this website.

-I would like to acknowledge Ronald Deiss, who's 1981 Master's Thesis entitled "The Development and Application of a Chronology for American Glass" provided a spark for the eventual pursuit of this project though I didn't know it at the time I originally read his thesis in 1982.
+I would like to acknowledge Ronald Deiss (now an archaeologist, Army Corp of Engineers, Rock Island, IL.) who's 1981 Master's Thesis entitled "The Development and Application of a Chronology for American Glass" provided a spark for the eventual pursuit of this project though I didn't know it at the time (1982) I originally read his thesis.
 This was long before the world wide web really existed as the incredible public information forum that it is today.

 I would also like to acknowledge the contributions of Richard Fike, retired BLM archaeologist who, though not involved at all with this website, was a pioneer in the field of bottle identification and dating and its practical applications in federal land management activities.

 I would also like to thank my various BLM supervisors, managers, and web managers over the past few years for allowing me the privilege to take on this project and facilitating its original placement on the World Wide Web.